OpenKnowledgeMaps/open-discovery/proposal.md

 ##Licensing
-The code will be made available on Github under the license of the current project (LGPL v3).
-The visualizations will be released under CC-BY 4.0 with the exception of the contained content which of course retains its original copyright.
+The code will be made available on Github under the license of the existing prototype (LGPL v3).
+The visualizations will be released under CC-BY 4.0 - with the exception of the contained content, which of course retains its original license.